How Medicaid Can Help Seniors Cover the Cost of Assisted Living

 How Much Does Medicaid Pay?

-The amount that Medicaid will pay towards the cost of long-term care services in assisted living residences depends on a variety of factors.
+The amount that Medicaid will pay for long-term care services and supports in assisted living depends on a variety of factors.
 This includes the state in which one resides, the Medicaid program, and one’s level of care need.
 For instance, it is common for persons who have a greater need for assistance to be allocated a greater number of caregiver hours each month.
-The number of hours that Medicaid will cover is usually based on a needs assessment.
-Remember, Medicaid will not cover the room and board portion of assisted living costs, which as a rule-of-thumb accounts for approximately half the cost of assisted living.
+The number of Medicaid-funded hours covered is generally based on a needs assessment.

 Eligibility Requirements for Medicaid Assisted Living

-Persons must be a resident in the state in which they are applying for Medicaid.
-They must be residing (or be willing to reside) in an assisted living facility that is licensed by the state and accepts Medicaid.
+One must be a resident in the state in which they are applying for Medicaid.
+They must be residing (or willing to reside) in an assisted living facility that is licensed by the state and accepts Medicaid.
 These residences are often called “Medicaid certified”.
-Persons must also meet financial (income and assets) and functional requirements for the Medicaid program for which they are applying.
-The criteria below are specific to seniors who are aged 65 and over.
+Furthermore, they must meet the financial and functional eligibility criteria for the Medicaid program for which they are applying.
+The criteria below is relevant for seniors aged 65+ and adults who are disabled.

 Financial Criteria

-Income and asset limits for eligibility purposes generally vary based on if a person is applying for State Plan Medicaid versus a HCBS Medicaid Waiver.
+Income and asset limits usually vary based on if a person is applying for State Plan Medicaid versus a HCBS Medicaid Waiver.
 In most states, the income limit is more restrictive for Medicaid State Plan services than for HCBS Medicaid Waivers.
-In 2024, Medicaid State Plans generally limit one’s income to 100% of the Federal Poverty Level ($1,255 / month) or 100% of the Federal Benefit Rate ($943 / month).
-For HCBS Waiver programs, an applicant generally must have income no greater than 300% of the Federal Benefit Rate (FBR).
+In 2024, Medicaid State Plans generally set the income limit for an individual at 100% of the Federal Poverty Level ($1,255 / month) or 100% of the Federal Benefit Rate ($943 / month).
+For HCBS Waiver programs, an applicant’s income is generally limited to 300% of the Federal Benefit Rate (FBR).
 In 2024, this is $2,829 / month.
-Assets are usually limited to $2,000 for both State Plan Medicaid and HCBS Medicaid Waivers.
+An applicant’s assets are usually limited to $2,000 for both State Plan Medicaid and HCBS Medicaid Waivers.
 See state-specific eligibility criteria.

 Functional Need

-Applicants must have a functional need for Medicaid assisted living.
-This often means one must require a Nursing Home Level of Care and/or be at risk of institutionalization if not for the program’s benefits.
-The definition of what constitutes a level of care consistent to that which is provided in a nursing home varies by state.
-For some states, this might mean that persons require personal assistance with two Activities of Daily Living, such as removing and putting on their clothes, cutting up food and getting it in their mouths, using the toilet and cleaning up after themselves, and transitioning from their bed to a chair.
+For assistance via a HCBS Medicaid Waiver, one must require a Nursing Home Level of Care and/or be at risk of institutionalization if not for the program’s benefits.
+What constitutes a level of care consistent to that which is provided in a nursing home varies by state.
+Most commonly, the need for personal assistance with Activities of Daily Living (i.e., removing and putting on clothes, cutting up food and getting it one’s mouth, using the toilet and cleaning up after oneself, transitioning from a bed to a chair) is considered.
 Some programs require a physician statement indicating that personal care services are required.
-While one might think a diagnosis of Alzheimer’s disease automatically qualifies one functionally for long-term care Medicaid, this is not always the case.
+While behavioral and cognitive issues associated with Alzheimer’s disease or related dementias are often considered, a diagnosis of dementia does not mean one will meet automatically meet the functional need for long-term care Medicaid.

-*For the state plan option, 1915(i) Home and Community Based Services, applicants must not require a Nursing Home Level of Care.
-Instead, the functional need of applicants must be less than that which is provided in a nursing home.
+For benefits via the 1915(i) Home and Community Based Services State Plan option, applicants must not require a Nursing Home Level of Care.
+Instead, an applicant must require a lesser level of care than that which is provided in a nursing home.

 Which States Cover Assisted Living

-Some states cover care services, such as personal care assistance, through their Medicaid State Plan, others via HCBS Waivers, while others utilize both the State Plan and Waivers.
+Some states cover long-term services and supports, such as personal care assistance, through their Medicaid State Plan, others via HCBS Waivers, while others utilize both the State Plan and Waivers.
 Not all assisted living residences in all states accept Medicaid for payment of care services.
 In some states, assisted living residences may not accept Medicaid at all.
 For example, Alabama, Kentucky, and Louisiana do not offer Medicaid-funded services in assisted living.
 Additionally, Illinois Medicaid will not make payments towards the cost of benefits in assisted living residences, but will pay for care services in supported living facilities.

 Medicaid-funded assisted living services are not available in Alabama, Kentucky, nor Louisiana.